smithna/employee-demo/README.md

 [Full Stack GraphQL Applications with GRANDstack](https://www.manning.com/books/fullstack-graphql-applications-with-grandstack) by William Lyon.

-Employee demo modifies the GRANDstack Starter by updating the GraphQL schema in `./api/src/graphql-schema.js` to represent employees instead of business reviews.
+Employee Demo modifies the GRANDstack Starter by updating the GraphQL schema in `./api/src/graphql-schema.js` to represent employees instead of business reviews.
 The React components in `./web-react/src` are considerably simplified from the GRANDstack starter UI to reflect only the two API operations.

 ## Quickstart

 The GRANDstack Starter describes many ways to deploy GRANDstack applications.
-The Employee demo was tested with Docker.
+Employee Demo was tested with Docker.
 To launch the API locally, [install Docker](https://docs.docker.com/get-docker/).
-Then, from a command line navigate to the Employee demo install directory and run:
+Then, from a command line, navigate to the Employee Demo install directory and run:

 `docker-compose up -d`